Kong/kongponents/docs/components/multiselect.md

 Newly created items will have a `label` consisting of the user input and a randomly generated id for the `value` to ensure uniqueness.
 It will also have an attribute `custom` set to `true`.
 This action triggers an `item:added` event containing the added item data.

-Deselecting the item will completely remove it from the list and trigger a `item:removed` event containing the removed item's data.
+Deselecting the item will completely remove it from the list and underlying data, and trigger a `item:removed` event containing the removed item's data.

 :::tip NOTE
 You cannot add an item if the `label` matches the `label` of a pre-existing item.
 In that scenario the `...
 (New value)` item will not be displayed.